International Undergraduate Applicants

 - For students transferring from another university

-The Office of International Programs receives and reviews hundreds of international undergraduate applications every year.
+The Center for Global Engagement receives and reviews hundreds of international undergraduate applications every year.
 We want the application process to be as straight-forward as possible.
 Contact us if you have any questions.
 Once you apply, we will communicate with you through email about your application status.

 Duquesne University offers over 80 Programs in our 9 Schools.